hth313/OS4/doc/shells.rst

 that expects the fields that follows.

-The flag field describes certain properties of the keyboard, such as if it allows A--J auto assignment, if the keyboard table is sparse and whether this (transient application) should auto terminate on a key that is not handled by it.
+The flag field describes certain properties of the keyboard, such as if it allows top rows (A--J) auto assignment, if the keyboard table is sparse and whether this (transient application) should auto terminate on a key that is not handled by it.
 See ``OS4.h`` for more details.

 The field with ``doDataEntry`` is the routine that handles data entry.
 If the keyboard table does not define any data entry keys, you